 - Reduces Aluminum tripod weight by 45%—from 1.56 kg (3.44 lbs) down to 0.854 kg (1.88 lbs)

-Actually these numbers are the simplified ones.
+Actually, these numbers are the simplified ones.
 If you were to remove the centre column and use the Universal Head Adapter, you can get the carbon version of the tripod down to a mere 578g (1.27lbs).
 I confirmed this myself on my own digital scales.
 I will discuss the use of the centre column and the universal head adapter later in this review.

 How To Install The Ultralight Conversion Kit

 Converting the tripod is very easy and can be done in about one minute once you have familiarized yourself with the process.
-That means that it’s very feasible to perform the conversion back and forth between using the tripod for a hiking, and converting it back to full height for more general purposes.
+That means that it’s very feasible to perform the conversion back and forth between using the tripod for hiking and converting it back to full height for more general purposes.
 It’s a clever, well-thought-out design.

 Pop open the collar that sits just above the leg locks.
 This collar feels a little flimsy to me, so do this gently.